portlandcodeschool/ios/schedule.md

     * Write a clean method that takes an index.
 Create an array with 3 strings.
 The method should return the string for the passed in index.
 Write unit tests to prove your method will pass index 0, -1, and 22;
     * Explain the difference between Command and Query methods.

-## 8. Interface Builder - child controllers, containers, and tab controller *4 Dec 2014*
+## Class 8.
+Interface Builder - child controllers, containers, and tab controller *4 Dec 2014*
   * Plan
     * Nibs and Storyboard
     * IBOutlets, Attribute Inspector, Dynamic Cells